-The weighted average base ESG score of the sovereigns (including supranational bonds) in the Fund's portfolio is higher than the average base ESG score of the sovereign investment universe and the weighted average base ESG score of the corporate issuers in the Fund's portfolio is higher than the base ESG score of the corporate investment universe.
+The weighted average base ESG score of the sovereign bonds (including supranational bonds) in the Fund's portfolio is higher than the average base ESG score of the sovereign investment universe.

 For the purpose of this calculation, the ESG scores for supranational issuers apply towards the Fund's weighted average sovereign ESG score.